Can a Warrant Impact Employment Screening?

 Level 2 Background Check: this is more in-depth as it involves a fingerprint screening.
 This screening involves searching through national criminal databases.
 Civil and bench warrants will appear if the background check investigates court records.
 For example:

-Level 3 background check: Like level 2, a level 3 background check examines national criminal databases.
+Level 3 background check: Like level 2, a level 3 check examines national criminal databases.
 This check requires cross-referencing with other criminal resources; therefore, an arrest, bench, and probation warrant will definitely appear.

-Level 4 background check: This check is usually used for individuals who want to take up corporate positions at the Chief-Officer level.
+Level 4 background check: This check is usually used for individuals who want to take up corporate positions at the chief officer level.
 On top of the three warrants mentioned in level three, a civil warrant will also appear during a level 4 background check because it involves a civil court search.

 Anyone applying for a government position must undergo an FBI background screening.
 Sometimes, this check is conducted for positions requiring enhanced security procedures.
 This type of background check is highly intense.
 Will a probation warrant show up in this background check?